minio/operator/docs/minio-job.md

       - key: policy.json
         path: policy.json
 ```
-Will do a job like `mc admin policy create myminio memes-access /temp/policy.json --insecure`
+Will do a job like `mc admin policy create myminio memes-access /temp/policy.json`
 ### command
 The `command` field specifies the command that will be executed by the `mc` command.
 `args` must be empty.
 And `op` can be set to the main command name.